dbt-labs/handbook/website/docs/policies.md

 - Company stipends
 - Personal expenses

-#### **Virtual Cards: Permitted and Non-Permitted Spending**
+#### **Virtual Card Expectations**

+Virtual card transaction categorization, department coding, and business purpose for all monthly transactions must be provided in Zip by **the second-to-last business day of the month**, regardless of the amount.

+Receipts for all transactions within a quarter greater than $50 must be provided by the 1st business day of the subsequent quarter.
+Best practice is to provide the receipt at the time of the charge.

 The following lists outline permitted and non-permitted expenses for virtual cards.
-Please note the lists are not exhaustive.
-If you are unsure if a type of spend is allowed on your virtual card, please submit a ticket to **#ask-finance-support.**
+Please note that the lists are not exhaustive.
+If you are unsure if a type of spend is allowed on your virtual card, please submit a ticket to **#ask-accounting-support.**

 **Permitted Expense.**